 Academic dishonesty or misconduct can also be perpetrated by:

-Presenting individual work material which is the result of undue and unacceptable amount of assistance
+- Presenting individual work material which is the result of undue and unacceptable amount of assistance from another person;

 3.3 Plagiarism and copyright infringement

 Plagiarism means the presentation, without consent or reference to the source, of another person’s text or other published intellectual product by creating the impression that it is the original work of the person attempting to gain advantage from it or as the Oxford and The Essential English Dictionaries describe plagiarise as “(t) take the work or an idea of somebody else and pass it off as its own” and “to present the ideas or words of another as one’s own”.
 Infringement of copyright is a statutory offence which can lead to criminal prosecution and fines.
 The perpetrator may also be sued for damages in a civil action by the copyright owner, whilst plagiarism may amount to unlawful conduct in terms of common law, which may also lead to lawsuits against the perpetrator.
 Apart from the legal consequences, it is axiomatic that plagiarism and copyright infringement compromise the integrity of academicism and is contrary to scientific ethics and society’s perception of moral values.
 It should therefore be forbidden and, where it does occur, should be punished by the University as unlawful practices.